-Dogs can detect various forms of cancer, bedbugs, diabetes and more, so much more that a dog using its nose to detect pregnancy sounds downright simple!
+Considering dogs can detect various forms of cancer, bedbugs, diabetes and much more, your dog must be able to sense your pregnancy.
 Read on to see what the experts say.

 Pregnant women always ask the same question: ‘Can my dog sense I’m pregnant?’
 It’s right after ‘When will we learn the baby’s gender?’ and ‘When will I feel the first kick?’
 Actually, it may not be that high up on the list of questions, but it certainly comes up given dogs are an integral part of the family.